 However, there are a number of approaches that have been adopted to overcome this restriction.
-Power sensor use two consecutive registers to represent a floating-point number, effectively expanding the range to +/- 1x1037.
+The SDM120 Digital meters use two consecutive registers to represent a floating-point number, effectively expanding the range to +/- 1x1037.

-The values produced by power sensor can be used directly without any requirement to "scale" the values, for example, the units for the voltage parameters are volts, the units for the power parameters are watts etc.
+The values produced by The SDM120 Digital meters can be used directly without any requirement to "scale" the values, for example, the units for the voltage parameters are volts, the units for the power parameters are watts etc.